CBolibaugh/Collaborative-reproducible-demo/README.md

 Rmarkdown (& quarto) are great for creating dynamic manuscripts.
 Dynamic manuscripts combine code, the output of that code, and narrative writing all in one file.
 In a dynamic document, the code is executed within the document in real time and it produces "living" figures, tables, models, etc. that are updated any time the code itself or the underlying data is updated.
 Because of this, dynamic documents are also reproducible.

-The `Papaja` package is an R package that provides document formats to produce complete APA manuscripts from RMarkdown-files (PDF and Word documents) and helper functions that facilitate reporting statistics, tables, and plots.
+The [`Papaja`](https://github.com/crsh/papaja) package is an R package that provides document formats to produce complete APA manuscripts from RMarkdown-files (PDF and Word documents) and helper functions that facilitate reporting statistics, tables, and plots.

-have collaborators (who may or may not be familiar with Git(hub)).
-The workflow I describe below is most useful if you want to take advantage of Google docs' version control, track changes and comment features.

 In this repository, I document the steps for creating a new project repository, cloning and pushing code changes to Github, and then using the `Trackdown` package to separately create a Google Doc from an RMarkdown file that is used for collaborative narrative work.
 I am using the `Papaja` package to generate an APA formatted manuscript.